andyatkinson/rideshare/docs/design_document.md

+## 2019-11-15

+Adding Trip Search on at least 2 dimensions

+Uniqueness on Trip Requests, they should not have the same start and end location.

 ## 2019-11-12

 Trip model.
 Add rating.
 Ensure Trip is complete before it can be rated.
 Use a `completed_at` timestamp as the initial way to record the trip status, either complete or not.
 We may wish to add a state machine later, and states like `pending`->`in_progress`->`completed` etc.